clevyr/kubedb/docs/kubedb.md

 ### Options

 ```
       --context string      The name of the kubeconfig context to use
-  -d, --dbname string                   Database name to connect to
       --dialect string      Database dialect.
 Detected if not set. (postgres, mariadb, mongodb)
   -h, --help                help for kubedb
-      --job-pod-labels stringToString   Pod labels to add to the job (default [])
       --kubeconfig string   Path to the kubeconfig file (default "$HOME/.kube/config")
       --log-format string   Log formatter (text, json) (default "text")
       --log-level string    Log level (trace, debug, info, warning, error, fatal, panic) (default "info")
   -n, --namespace string    The Kubernetes namespace scope
-      --no-job                          Database commands will be run in the database pod instead of a dedicated job
-  -p, --password string                 Database password
       --pod string          Force a specific pod.
 If this flag is set, dialect is required.
-  -U, --username string                 Database username
   -v, --version             version for kubedb
 ```

 ### SEE ALSO